 What’s a new leader to do?

-Of course you could also be lucky enough to be asked to start an in-house creative team too, in which case you don’t have any of the history of a predecessor to worry about.
-But you still need to take into consideration how the business operated before you came onboard.
+Of course, you could also be lucky enough to be asked to start an in-house creative team, too, in which case you don’t have any of the histories of a predecessor to worry about.
+But you still need to take into consideration how the business operated before you came on board.

-No matter what the scenario is for you, below are 5 suggestions I have for consideration when starting your new leadership gig:
+No matter what the scenario is for you, below are five suggestions I have for consideration when starting your new leadership gig:

 Number 1: Don’t change anything.
 Things may or may not be working as well as you hoped when you walk in the door on your first day.
 For better or for worse, your team is still operating like a machine.
 Throwing a wrench into the works early on could do more harm than you expect.

 Number 2: Be observant, and listen as much as you talk.
 You’re a leader, so you might be tempted to take charge of the situation to make your mark.
 Don’t.
 Instead, learn as much as you can about the business and current state of affairs before discussing potential changes with your boss.

 Number 3: Be patient, and have a plan.
 Unless extreme circumstances require an immediate change, develop a plan for improving your operations and get buy-in on it from above and below.